RoamGuru Roam Guru

 Cardiff

-The first time I walked into the Goat Major on a wet December evening, Dai the barman didn't ask what I wanted.
+The first time I walked into the Goat Major on a wet December evening, Dai didn't ask what I wanted.
 He looked at my shoes—sodden through from the castle grounds—pulled a pint of Brains Dark, and said: "You're not from around here, but you'll do."
 That pint, sat by the fire while rain lashed the stained glass, taught me more about Cardiff than any guidebook ever could.

 Winter in Cardiff isn't about itineraries.
 It's about understanding that this city was built on coal, rugby, and conversation.
 The Victorians left their castles and arcades, but the soul is in the pubs where men argue about the Six Nations lineup like it's theology, and the women running the market stalls know your order before you open your mouth.